microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 }];
 ```

-On success, the completion block will be invoke with the `MSQAAccountData` containing the following information:
+On success, the completion block will be invoked with the `MSQAAccountData` containing the following information:

 ```objectivec
 @interface MSQAAccountData : NSObject <NSCopying>